Oleg52/ModToolDocs/docs/addons/zones/overview.md

 ![Img2](../../assets/images/addons/img06.png)

+**Note:** some zone types(like slowdown, destruction) may not work in creator, but they will in online mode.

 Zone types Axis alligned box, Non-axis alligned box and Cylinder have 2 sets of coordinates, bottom and top.

 In the tool, Position corresponds to the bottom coordinates, Second position corresponds to the top ones.